“[Los Medanos is] a place where diversity is not only celebrated but central to who we are,” said Interim Vice President of Instruction A’kilah Smith.

 Seats were filled for the premiere of “Define American” a documentary produced by a team of Experience journalists.
 Nearly 100 people were in attendance for the screening in the Student Union Conference Center and the panel discussion that followed Nov.
 19.

-The event was made possible with the co-sponsorship of The LMC Experience, LMC Journalism, Puente Program, Honors Program and the California Humanities Emerging Journalists Fellowship Program.
+The event was made possible with the sponsorship of the California Humanities Emerging Journalists Fellowship Program.

 The event kicked off with opening remarks from Smith and Editor-in-Chief of the Experience newspaper Gabbie Munoz introducing the film.